 To address a global gap in the research, we have developed the ‘Survivor Conversations’ approach, a carefully designed way of conducting research with survivors of child sexual exploitation and abuse.

 ‘Survivor Conversations’ have been tried and tested in a number of our projects in more than a dozen countries over the last few years.
 The method is a safe way to engage children and young people in the dialogue on child sexual exploitation and harness their advice and recommendations for solutions.

 Survivor Conversations are:

 You can read our detailed methods paper outlining the ‘Survivor Conversations’ as it was used in the Disrupting Harm project.
-A report dedicated to the findings from those survivor conversations will be released in early 2022.

 “Knowing about cybercrimes – that would have made me stop a bit and I would have realised that what was happening to me was that I was being the victim of a crime.
 For us as young people it is important to recognise the strategies that these people use to manipulate and deceive and thus achieve to identify and stop them, not knowing how they act gives them an advantage to be able to deceive us.”